EVerest/libocpp/doc/ocpp_16_README.md

 The EVerest implementation of OCPP 1.6 has been tested against the OCPP Compliance Test Tool (OCTT and OCTT2) during the implementation.

-The following table shows CSMS with which this library was tested.
+The following table shows CSMSs with which this library was tested.
 If you provide a CSMS that is not yet listed here, feel free to [contact us](https://lists.lfenergy.org/g/everest)!